 Overall, fintech payment companies in India have led the rapid growth of digital payments in the country, but their dominance may not translate to competitive advantages to expand into other financial services.

-In addition, India’s major banks have significantly beefed up their digital product offerings and can withstand the competition from fintechs, according to the report.
+In addition, India’s major banks have significantly beefed up their digital product offerings and can withstand the competition from fintech, according to the report.